ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 Unfortunately, these nice properties result from `AE` being such a trivial language.
 Completeness and deterministic are properties we will seek to preserve as we add features.
 However, normalizing will prove problematic when we add recursion and looping.

+### Correctness
+Another important question, one might say the most important question is whether `eval` is correct.
+How do we define correctness?
+We have the evaluation relation, $t\Downarrow v$ that relates terms to values and we have `eval :: AE -> AE` that is a function from terms to values.
+The simplest correctness definition is:

+$$\forall t:AE, t \Downarrow (eval t)$$

+This states that evaluating any $t$ results in a value that is related to $t$ by the evaluation relation, $t\Downarrow v$.
+By this definition, is our interpreter correct?

 ### Induction and Extensionality

 There is one property of `AE` structures that underlies most of our discussion.
 The `AE` abstract syntax specifically and algebraic types generally have both inductive and extensionality principles.
 The inductive principle allows us to prove properties over `AE` and the extensionality principle allows us to determine if two `AE` structures are equivalent.
 We won't use either principle yet, so let's define them informally for now.